Hållö Lantern

 Size:

 A round stone tower was completed as early as 1842 on the 920-million-year-old bedrock of Hållö on Sweden’s west coast.
-However, it was deemed too low, and in 1868, it was decided to build a steel extension with a lantern on top of it.
+However, it was deemed too low, and a steel extension with a lantern on top of it was built in 1868.
 Since then, the light of the 20-meter-tall lighthouse has shone at a height of about 39 meters above sea level.
 Originally, the lens reflected the light from rapeseed oil lamps, but today the light comes from small electric bulbs.
 The original lens is still preserved and on display on the ground floor of the lighthouse.

 Discover my work The Sea That Rinses My Feet (texts in Finnish, English, and Swedish)